ctrltz/meegsim/docs/user_guide/get_started/simulation.rst

 based on the von Mises distribution.
 For more details about both approaches, see chapter 3 of :cite:`JamshidiIdaji2022_PhDThesis`.

-Finally, it is possible to defined multiple coupling edges with one call.
+Finally, it is possible to define multiple coupling edges with one call.
-For this, you can provide a dictionary with edges as keys and parameters as
+For this, you can provide a dictionary with edges as keys and coupling parameters as values:
-values:

 .. code-block:: python